HART Combined Intersection Upgrades

 Why do are continuously wanting to change designs and spend money unnecessarily when retiming lights at creating more time for traffic to travel or installing left hand turn signals at heavily traffic areas would solve the problem.
 I do not have an engineering degree but it’s clearly not rocket science.
 You have continued over the years to block certain avenues in the downtown core for traffic to follow through town and have created a mess.
 Your planning department gets a failing grade.
 I plot my route with right hand turns to avoid mishaps and travel safety.
 Every change you make creates more problems, it does not improve anything.
 And please please please no more traffic circles?
 6th and Black Street are the biggest joke ever!
 Last of all.
 Please let your front line staff know of this, as when I asked last week they had no knowledge of this and when asking assistance I was given a cell Number that was not a City staff number but a private citizens?
 Not good folks, not good!

-Elaine Hanulik asked 11 months ago
+Elaine Hanulik asked over 1 year ago

 Hi Elaine,